 Figure 1: A reproduction of a figure from “Wave Power,” (Salter, 1974). “a. vane; b, a hollow cylindrical member; c, paraxial ridges; d, inward facing ridges on the vane; e, vertical fin between this vane and the next.”

-Salter received funding from the UK Department of Energy to set up a laboratory in Edinburgh where he continued his work.
-Wave power also garnered interest from other British academics, notably David Evans in Bristol who theorised the Bristol Cylinder.
+Salter received funding from the UK Department of Energy to set up a laboratory in Edinburgh.
+Wave power also garnered interest from other British academics, notably David Evans in Bristol who invented the Bristol Cylinder.
 (Evans, et al., 1979).

 Evans also developed theories on the hydrodynamics and efficiency of WECs under idealised conditions (Evans, 1976).
-His work concerns a one dimensional scenario where waves are modelled as perfect sinusoids that meet the WEC at right angles.
-This is not the case in nature and thus his claims that 100% extraction of wave energy are possible have never been produced in practice.
+His work concerns a one-dimensional scenario where waves are modelled as perfect sinusoids that meet the WEC at right angles.
+This is not the case in nature and thus his claim that 100% extraction of wave energy is possible has never been produced in practice.

-Unfortunately, with the conclusion of the Oil Crisis, Salter and Evans found it increasingly difficult to secure funding for their research and none of their devices have been brought to market(Salter, 2016) at the time of writing.
+Unfortunately, with the conclusion of the Oil Crisis, Salter and Evans found it increasingly difficult to secure funding for their research and none of their devices have been brought to market.
+In his Review article titled, “Wave energy: Nostalgic Ramblings, future hopes and heretical suggestions,” Salter blames pressure from the nuclear sector and “others [who] set out to destroy what they saw to be a threat,” (Salter, 2016).
+He then goes on to explain that whilst WECs were initially billed as very simple the reality is significantly more complex.

 At the time of writing there have been two WEC projects in the UK that have reached commercialisation.
 Pelamis from Pelamis Wave Power and Oyster from Aquamarine Systems.
 (The European Marine Energy Center Ltd., 2019).
 Figure 2 shows these devices as they were installed.
 Pelamis 1 was installed in 2004 and became the first WEC to provide power to a National Grid.
 Pelamis 2 became the first WEC to be purchased by a utility company in 2009.
 Oyster was installed in 2012.
 Both devices provided power to the National Grid over the course of their lifetimes.